shimian5/Arcade-SuperOffRoad_MiSTer/Readme.md

 sound board's architecture (80186 core + 8253 PIT + DAC/mixer) recreated
 in RTL and driven by the game's real sound ROM.

+#### Known Issues - CRT/Analog video no sync.
+Working to resolve but for now HDMI only

 | Subsystem | Status |
 |---|---|
 | Master/Slave Z80 (game logic, bankswitching, EEPROM) | Working |